Bobby Cherry is a community-oriented, volunteer-driven, award-winning journalist from the Pittsburgh area.

 As a more than 20-year volunteer with the American Cancer Society, Bobby understands the importance of giving back.
 He began participating with the American Cancer Society while a student at Moon Area Middle School, following the death of his grandmother.
 His commitment to raising awareness and funds grew as he better understood the need for research dollars and money to support programs for those diagnosed with cancer.

 Since then, Bobby has served on a number of American Cancer Society groups — nationally, statewide and locally.
-He has participated with the Relay For Life of Quaker Valley, the Relay For Life of Pittsburgh West (formerly the Relay For Life of Moon Township), Making Strides Against Cancer of Greater Pittsburgh and other American Cancer Society events.
+He has participated with the Relay For Life events in Moon Township, Neville Island, the Sewickley Valley, Cranberry Township and Erie; Making Strides Against Cancer events in Pittsburgh and Erie; and other American Cancer Society events.

-In addition, he has participated in the Susan G. Komen Race for the Cure as part of WTAE-TV’s team in support of morning anchor Kelly Frey.
+In addition, he has participated in the Susan G. Komen Race for the Cure.

-Among his accomplishments at the community newspapers includes his efforts to help lead the newspapers into a digital era, connecting with the community digitally.
-His digital work has been honored numerous times from prestigious journalism organizations, including several Golden Quill Awards (community engagement online, best website, from The Press Club of Western Pennsylvania; the Society of Professional Journalists (web use); and the Pennsylvania NewsMedia Association (best application of social networking tools, timeliness, online breaking news).
+Among his accomplishments at the community newspapers includes his efforts to help lead the newspapers into a digital era, connecting with the community in new ways.
+His digital work has been honored numerous times from prestigious journalism organizations, including several Golden Quill Awards from The Press Club of Western Pennsylvania; the Society of Professional Journalists; and the Pennsylvania NewsMedia Association.

-In addition, his ability to share stories from and about the community has garnered him several journalism awards, including an environmental reporting award from the Society of Professional Journalists for his coverage of a multi-organizational effort to keep Jefferson salamanders and frogs from dying in sewage in nearby tanks at a plant near Grouse Lane near the Sewickley Heights/Bell Acres border.
+In addition, his ability to share stories from and about the community has garnered him several journalism awards for news coverage, including an environmental reporting award from the Society of Professional Journalists for his coverage of a multi-organizational effort to keep Jefferson salamanders and frogs from dying in sewage in nearby tanks at a plant along the Sewickley Heights/Bell Acres border.
 The effort was spearheaded by the Little Sewickley Creek Watershed Association and Fern Hollow Nature Center.